 We like to say that every student has their own personal Summit to climb, and we are here to help them reach the top!

-If the Pocono Mountain School District approves our application, we plan to open in September 2020.
+If the Pocono Mountain School District approves our application submitted in November 2020, we plan to open in September 2021.
 Most charter school applications are still a dream on paper when they’re submitted.
 We are different.
-We have been operating as a private school, licensed through the Pennsylvania Department of Education, since 2016.
+We have been operating as a private school, since 2016.
 We already have students, parents, teachers, staff, and board members who continue to support our mission and can speak for the school.
 We also have overwhelming support from local businesses and organizations, many of whom have submitted letters of support that have accompanied our application.

 We see no reason why the Pocono Mountain School District would deny our application unless it has a personal adversity to charter schools in general.
 We are not “that” charter school.
 We are established with a strong board and deep community roots.
 We are not doing this for money, and there is no personal gain.
 We’ve made it clear that we wish to work with our local school districts to expand and improve the education options available to students in Monroe County by working collaboratively on professional development opportunities, grant opportunities, and even education reform efforts.
 Charter schools were initially formed with the intent of incubating innovative ideas and adapting what works best across larger districts.
 Through collaborative efforts, ALL students have the potential to benefit from Summit Charter School.